 If Die Grünen win, there is a strong opportunity that Transatlanticism can be revitalised.
 If Biden sanctions Nord Stream 2 now, Die Grüne will lose support because it would be seen as American meddling in German politics.
 It is therefore more effective to convince the Germans that they are acting with self-determination on foreign policy.

 Later this year, Biden imo hopes to get most of Europe on the same page to send a stronger, more unified transatlantic message to Russia.
 At this time, the United States’ interests are more concentrated on China than on Russia.
 It is critical for the United States to persuade Europeans, Germany in particular, to join them on the pivot east.
-Therefore stirring up European politics by sanctioning Nord Stream 2 isn’t in American interests at this moment.
+Therefore stirring up European politics (edit* before the german elections*) by sanctioning Nord Stream 2 isn’t in American interests at this moment.